lawrennd/neurips2014/README.md

-# Managing Microsoft's Conference Management Toolkit with Python for NIPS 2014
+# Notebooks for Managing NeurIPS 2014 and Analyzing the NeurIPS Experiment

 ### 28th October 2014 Neil D. Lawrence